img-0

 We started in Cape Town and then moved further north for a number of reasons.
 Firstly, we travelled from “Oh this still feels quite like where I’m from” to “Wow, I’m in a different world!”
 This made acclimatising slightly easier.
 We weren’t jetlagged because all we did was fly straight south, so no time difference.
 This won’t be true for most people, so starting off easy and getting over jetlag might be wise.
 The second reason was that we were there in South African winter.
 We preferred to start with cooler temperatures in the south and then have warmer weather in the north, at the end.
 Save the best for last!

-Skipping all of Durban, eSwatini and the wild parks along the east coast was because 24 days was all we had.
+We skipped all of Durban, eSwatini and the wild parks along the east coast because 24 days was all we had.
 Including even more would have meant multiple one-day stays and even more driving, which we did not want.

 We started gently in the Cape Province, spending a few days in Cape Town before easing into South Africa with coastal drives, dramatic scenery and — if you time it right — whales that turn up exactly when they feel like it.
 It was a lovely way to find our rhythm and get used to being on another continent.